7 Common Pottery Wheel Issues

 #4: Rusting Pottery Wheel

-Pottery wheels and some pottery wheel heads can succumb to rusting over time if not taken care of.
-Many people like the aesthetic appeal of a pottery wheel and a wheel left to rust will corrode with time.
+Pottery wheels and some pottery wheel heads can rust over time if not properly cared for.
+Many people like the aesthetic appeal of a pottery wheel, and a wheel left to rust will corrode with time.
 The most common reasons pottery wheels rust include:

 - Uncleaned wheel